 A journal article containing new scientific results in a peer-reviewed journal.

-A review summarizing the latest results of his own field of research, in a peer-reviewed journal.
+A literature review and review article containing the latest results of own field of research, in a peer-reviewed journal.

 A study shedding new light on the interdisciplinary aspects of one's own research field in a peer-reviewed journal.